Remdesivir and ritonavir-boosted nirmatrelvir (Paxlovid) are approved by the Food and Drug Administration for the treatment of COVID-19.

 - The Panel recommends against the use of the following drugs for the treatment of COVID-19, except in a clinical trial:

-- Interferons in nonhospitalized patients (AIIa)
+- Interferon alfa or beta in nonhospitalized patients (AIIa)

-- Interferon alfa or lambda in hospitalized patients (AIIa)
+- Interferon alfa in hospitalized patients (AIIa)

 - Nitazoxanide (BIIa)